 - Six percent of their monthly loan payment is the interest

 Nothing could be further from the truth.
-When you see how amortization actually works you may be shocked – mortgage lenders don’t want borrower to hear this.
-Consider a one hundred thousand dollar, thirty year mortgage with a six percent interest rate.
+When you see how amortization actually works you may be shocked – mortgage lenders don’t want the borrower to hear this.
+Consider a $100,000 30-year mortgage with a six percent interest rate.
 The picture below illustrates the percentage of your mortgage payment that is applied to interest and principal by year.

 As you plainly see, during the first year of your mortgage:

 - Eighty percent of their monthly loan payment is interest